pingidentity/pingidentity-devops-getting-started/docs/how-to/buildPingFederateProfile.md

 ## Installing PingFederate Integration Kits

 By default, PingFederate is shipped with a handful of integration kits and adapters.
-If you need other integration kits or adapters in the deployment, manually download them and place them inside `server/default/deploy` of the server profile.
+If you need other integration kits or adapters in the deployment, manually download them and place them inside the `server/default/deploy` directory of the server profile.
 You can find these resources in the product download page [here](https://www.pingidentity.com/en/resources/downloads/pingfederate.html).